oliviawestmacottssw/SSW.Rules.Content/rules/do-you-perform-a-thorough-check-on-documents-before-they-go-to-the-client/rule.md

 ---

-​Before any document goes to a client a test please for the document is to be completed.
+Before any document goes to a client a test please for the document is to be completed.
 The first test is the technical test please.
 When that is passed the Design test please is to be completed.

-The necessary amo​unt of time should be allocated.
-If there is a time limitation, the manager will inform which parts should be checked in prior.​
+The necessary amount of time should be allocated.
+If there is a time limitation, the manager will inform which parts should be checked in prior.

-### ​Technical Test
+### Technical Test

 - Document Body